AnggaR96s/Reforestation/README.md

-## Why did the A go to the bathroom and come out as an E?
-Because he had a vowel movement.
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.